Two senior Homeland Security officials forced out as White House firings widen

 “They’re looking for complete loyalty, and someone with experience serving different administrations is not perceived as sufficiently loyal,” said one person who spoke on the condition of anonymity because they were not authorized to discuss the moves, referring to Boyd’s previous roles in the George W. Bush and Obama administrations.

-Boyd, in a resignation letter obtained by The Washington Post, wrote to Acting DHS Secretary Chad Wolf that she hopes government officials will “act with honor” during the transition to a new presidency.
+Boyd, in a resignation letter obtained by The Washington Post, wrote to DHS acting secretary Chad Wolf that she hopes government officials will “act with honor” during the transition to a new presidency.
 Boyd declined to comment Thursday.

 “It has been my belief that people of character should support the institution of the Presidency and work within it to inform and influence policy decisions that reflect well on the people’s government,” Boyd wrote.
 “This belief has been tested many times these past few years, and it is my fervent prayer that I made the best possible choices.
 I wish you and our colleagues across the government the strength to act with honor in the months ahead.”